cine-file/rate/README.md

 5. Search/rating/stats actions call Apps Script with that token.
 6. Apps Script validates the token and writes/reads the private Google Sheet.

+Each user can change the site theme from the normal navigation bar without admin access.
+The theme choice is stored locally in the browser, not in Google Sheets.

 ## Files

 - `index.html` - GitHub Pages frontend.